New to estate planning? Here's the simple version

 Gift Tax

-A tax on the transfer of assets from one person to another during their lifetime, beyond a certain value.
+A federal tax on the transfer of assets from one living person to another, above a certain annual and lifetime exemption amount.

 Estate Tax